tai/dsm232-miniloader-builder/README.md

 directly wiring to the chip.

 # NOTE
-Currently, simple app that blinks LED on gpio2 will be included in SPI Flash image, and miniloader will boot into it.
+Currently, app.bin included in SPI Flash image is a symbolic links to app/blink/blink.bin that blinks LED on gpio2.
 See second-param.yaml, image.lds, and blink.lds for on-SPI-flash and on-memory layout.

 # NOTE 2
 If you want to go by yourself, key takeaway is that miniloader and RSA key for DSM-260 v1.04 were essentially needed to